-I hope you are all well and for those of you living in the Northern Hemisphere enjoying the delights of Autumn.
-I stumbled upon this recipe which I shared a couple of years ago and thought I would post it once again.
+I stumbled upon this recipe for Cevapcici which I shared a couple of years ago and thought I would post it once again.
 These little morsels are easy to prepare and a delight to devour.

 Cevapcici are tasty, fun to eat and can be served in many different ways.
 They found their way into the Balkan culture through the Ottoman Empire many years ago.
 The Ottoman Empire embraced them from the Arabic and Persian cultures who still serve kebabs in many different ways.